opendistro-for-elasticsearch/kibana-notebooks/README.md

 1. Launch Intellij IDEA, Choose Import Project and select the `settings.gradle` file in the root of this package.
 1. Launch all gradle tasks from Intellij with the command line option '-Dcompiler.java=11'
 1. To build from command line set `JAVA_HOME` to point to a JDK 10 and set up paths for both JAVA8_HOME and JAVA11_HOME before running `./gradlew`
+1. Till we go public, ensure that you have environment variables set up to read from S3 bucket.
+The team has permissions to read the S3 bucket for openes account.
+In IDE, you can set up `RunConfigurations` with the right environment variables.

 ## Build